mhaowork/amblegpt/README.md

 ## Future Work
 1. Allow easier prompt customization
-2. Further reduce tokens required to process a clip
+2. Further reduce # of tokens required to process a clip
+3. Custom prompts per camera to allow GPT to understand the angle and context of each camera.